-Counseling Degree Guide for 2023
+Counseling Degree Guide for 2024

-If you’re interested in a career in this helping profession, Counseling Degree Guide is your comprehensive resource for exploring degrees, careers, schools, licensing requirements, salary and job outlook, advice from working professionals, and the counseling field as a whole.
-Explore our site to find out more about opportunities in this exciting–and growing–field.
+Counseling Degree Guide is a comprehensive resource for exploring degrees, careers, schools, licensing requirements, salary and job outlook, advice from working professionals, and the counseling field as a whole.
+Earning a counseling degree prepares graduates for careers in counseling and therapy.

 Table of Contents